josefglatz/TYPO3-Distribution/README.md

 This distribution uses the the rewritten version [2](https://github.com/dmitryd/typo3-realurl).
 As there are some changes and new limitations I recommend to read at least [the install section of realurl's wiki](https://github.com/dmitryd/typo3-realurl/wiki/Installing-and-enabling-the-extension).

-### News

-With Twitter Bootstrap activated fluid template.

 #### Configuration

 Realurl operates in "auto configuration mode".
 Therefore you don't need to write the realurl configuration manually.
 Instead, you can add your desired changes in `EXT:theme/Classes/Hooks/Frontend/Realurl/RealUrlAutoConfiguration.php`.
 As already mentioned, read the [realurl v2 manual](https://github.com/dmitryd/typo3-realurl/wiki)!
 The automatic resulting configuration is saved to `app/web/typo3conf/realurl_autoconf.php`.

+### News

+With Twitter Bootstrap activated fluid template.

+### Additional useful custom icons for the backend

+Some useful icons for the backend for e.g. custom content elements, grid elements, ... `EXT:theme/Resources/Public/Icons/Backend`

 ## Tools